 I’m sure she told me a million stories of her early years in Saskatchewan.
 I wish I remembered them all and I especially wish I remembered her spell-binding words because she could tell a story!

 My Grandma could tell a story like no one else I’d ever met, although now I can see my handsome, charismatic, very talented son also has her gift.
-Strong, dynamic and charming, it’s amazing to see how characteristics thread through families!
-As though we’re the same people making our own separate choices.
+It’s amazing to see how characteristics thread through families!
+Almost as though we’re somehow the same person, each making our own separate choices.

 She simply brought her every memory to life and laid it out before you to look at and live right along with her.
 Her life was that big and so was her heart.